 Generally, a group of polar bears that consists of a mother with a cub/cubs of the year, a mother with a yearling/yearlings, or a mother with a two-year old/olds.
-Generally a cub-of-the-year is a young polar bear less than one year of age and still with its mother; A yearling cub is a young polar bear that is older than one year of age but less than two years of age and still with its mother; and a two-year-old cub is a young polar bear that is older than two years of age but less than three years of age and still with its mother.
+Generally a cub-of-the-year is a young polar bear less than one year of age and still with its mother; A yearling cub is a young polar bear that is older than one year of age but less than two years of age and still with its mother; and a two-year-old cub is a young polar bear that is older than three years of age and still with its mother.
 However, in NWT the definition of a cub depends on the size of the hide.